buildpacks/spec/buildpack.md

 The `/bin/detect` executable in each buildpack, when executed:

 - MAY read the app directory.
-- MAY read the detect environment as defined in the [Environment](#environment) section.
+- MAY read the detect environment as described in the [Environment](#environment) section.
 - MAY emit error, warning, or debug messages to `stderr`.
 - MAY augment the Build Plan by writing TOML to `<plan>`.
 - MUST set an exit status code as described in the [Buildpack Interface](#buildpack-interface) section.